Aldangie/Covid-19-Data-Analysis-BigQuery/README.md

 ORDER BY Percentage_Population_Infected DESC;
 ```

-- **San Marino**: 14.93%
+- ** Andorra**: 17.13%
-- **Slovenia**: 11.56%
+- **Montenegro**: 15.51%
-- **Luxembourg**: 10.74%
+- **Czechia**: 15.23%

-This finding shows that smaller populations with dense urban centers or limited healthcare capacity may be more vulnerable to rapid viral spread, especially in early waves.
+These findings suggest that smaller or medium-sized nations with dense populations and limited healthcare infrastructure may have been more susceptible to widespread transmission—especially during the earlier phases of the pandemic.

 ---